 - 3. How did you hear about this study prior to joining it? - 4.
 Please tell me about your reasons for joining this trial? - a.
-(If knowledgeable about other trials) Why did you choose to join this trial that is testing a new injectable prevention method instead of another one? - b.
+(If knowledgeable about other trials) Why did you choose to join this trial that is testing a new long-acting, injectable prevention method instead of another one? - b.
 In what ways did you think you might benefit from being in the trial? - i.
 How much was your decision based on getting additional HIV testing?

 - ii.
-What about other medical tests or exams?
-Contraception access? - iii.
-How important were the reimbursements for trial participation? - iv.
-What other reasons made you decide to join the trial? - 5.
+What about other medical tests or exams? - iii.
+How important were the payments for trial participation? - iv.
+What other reasons made you decide to join the trial? - c.
+In what ways, if any, did you think you might not benefit from being in the trial? - 5.
 What, if any, experiences have you had with HIV prevention trial participation in the past? - a.
 What kind of a study was it?
 (What products were being tested?) - b.
 What did you like best about the study? - c.
 What did you like least about it? - 6.
 How easy or difficult would it be for you to access PrEP on your own, if you did not choose to join this trial?